 Cash flows from operating activities have generally provided sufficient cash to fund operating requirements, including a portion of construction expenditures at GSWC and BVESI, and construction expenses at ASUS, and to pay dividends.
-Registrant's future cash flows from operating activities are expected to be affected by a number of factors, including utility regulation; changes in tax law; maintenance expenses; inflation; compliance with environmental, health and safety standards; production costs; customer growth; per-customer usage of water and electricity; weather and seasonality; conservation efforts; compliance with local governmental requirements, including mandatory restrictions on water use; the impact of the COVID-19 pandemic on its customers' ability to pay utility bills and required cash contributions to pension and post-retirement plans.
-Future cash flows from contracted services subsidiaries will depend on new business activities, existing operations, the construction of new and/or replacement infrastructure at military bases, timely economic price and equitable adjustment of prices, and timely collection of payments from the U.S. government and other prime contractors operating at the military bases and any adjustments arising out of an audit or investigation by federal governmental agencies.
+AWR's future cash flows from operating activities are expected to be affected by a number of factors, including utility regulation; changes in tax law; maintenance expenses; inflation; compliance with environmental, health and safety standards; production costs; customer growth; per-customer usage of water and electricity; weather and seasonality; conservation efforts; compliance with local governmental requirements, including mandatory restrictions on water use; the lingering effects of the COVID-19 pandemic on its customers' ability to pay utility bills; and required cash contributions to pension and post-retirement plans.
+Future cash flows from contracted services subsidiaries will depend on new business activities, existing operations, the construction of new and/or replacement infrastructure at military bases, timely economic price and equitable adjustment of prices, and timely collection of payments from the U.S. government and other prime contractors operating at the military bases, and any adjustments arising out of an audit or investigation by federal governmental agencies.

-ASUS funds its operating expenses primarily through internal operating sources, which include U.S. government funding under 50-year contracts for operations and maintenance costs and construction activities, as well as investments by, or loans from, AWR.
+ASUS funds its operating expenses primarily through internal operating sources, which include U.S. government funding under contracts with the U.S. government for operations and maintenance costs and construction activities, as well as investments by, or loans from, AWR.
 ASUS, in turn, provides funding to its subsidiaries.
-ASUS's subsidiaries may also from time to time provide funding to ASUS or its subsidiaries.
+ASUS's subsidiaries may also from time to time provide funding to ASUS or other subsidiaries of ASUS.

-Cash flows from operating activities are primarily generated by net income, adjusted for non-cash expenses such as depreciation and amortization.
+Cash flows from operating activities are primarily generated by net income, adjusted for non-cash expenses such as depreciation and amortization, and deferred income taxes.
 Cash generated by operations varies during the year.
-Net cash provided by operating activities was \$115.6 million for 2021 as compared to \$122.2 million for 2020.
-The decrease was due primarily to different timing of income tax installment payments between the two years, as well as a decrease in billed surcharges to recover regulatory assets at GSWC.
-The decrease was also due to timing differences of when vendor payments are made for construction work performed at military bases and the billing of and cash receipts from the U.S. government for work completed.
+Net cash provided by operating activities of AWR was \$117.8 million for 2022 as compared to \$115.6 million for the same period in 2021.
+During 2022, GSWC and BVESI received \$9.5 million and \$473,000, respectively, in COVID-19 relief funds from the state of California to provide assistance to customers for delinquent water and electric customer bills incurred during the pandemic.
+The increase in operating cash flow was also due to differences in the timing of vendor payments and income tax paid between the two periods, as well as the timing of billing of and cash receipts for construction work at military bases.
 The billings (and cash receipts) for this construction work generally occur at completion of the work or in accordance with a billing schedule contractually agreed to with the U.S. government and/or other prime contractors.
 Thus, cash flow from construction-related activities may fluctuate from period to period with such fluctuations representing timing differences of when the work is being performed and when the cash is received for payment of the work.
-These decreases were partially offset by an improvement in cash from accounts receivable related to utility customers due, in part, to improved economic conditions as compared to 2020, which were more affected by the COVID-19 pandemic.
-The timing of cash receipts and disbursements related to other working capital items also affected the change in net cash provided by operating activities.